akhmadcoder/todoapp/README.md

     git clone https://github.com/akhmadcoder/todoapp.git

-2.  got to the app folder(which name is "todoapp"): cd todoapp
+2.  go to the app folder(which name is "todoapp") with the following command: cd todoapp

 3. create a new database